 Submission Guidelines for Authors

-- Long paper: The maximum length is 8 pages in the two-column ACM conference format (excluding references).
-An accompanying demonstration can be presented during the demo session (see Call for Demonstrations).
+- Long paper: The maximum length is 8 pages in the two-column Latex format or 14 pages in the new simplified single column Word template (excluding references).
+An accompanying demonstration can be presented during the dem session (see Call for Demonstrations).
 Accepted long papers will be presented as either a long talk or a poster.

-- Short paper: The maximum length is 4 pages in the two-column ACM conference format (excluding references).
+- Short paper: The maximum length is 4 pages in the two-column Latex format or 8 pages in the new simplified Word template (excluding references).
 Accepted short papers will be presented as either a short talk or a poster.

 Note: An important change to the submission format was introduced in 2017: references do not count towards the page limit.
-Both long and short papers can have additional pages beyond their 8 and 4 page limits that are used exclusively for references.
+Both long and short papers can have additional pages beyond their page limits that are used exclusively for references.

 There will be a mixture of oral presentations and poster presentations at the conference.
 The decision of a poster or an oral presentation will be made by the program committee.
 Please note that the main difference between short and long papers is in the size of contributions and not in the importance of the contributions.
-In other words, a paper in eight pages will be expected to have more contribution than one with four pages.
+In other words, a paper in that is 8 (14 single column) pages will be expected to have more contribution than one with 4 (8 single column) pages.
 Rejected long papers will not be considered for acceptance as short papers, unless the reviewers unanimously believe this is the right decision.
 Authors are asked to carefully consider the category of each submitted paper.

 Papers submitted at ICMI 2019 must not have been published previously.
 A paper is considered to have been published previously if it has appeared in a peer-reviewed journal, magazine, book, or meeting proceedings that is reliably and permanently available afterward in print or electronic form to non-attendees, regardless of the language of that publication.
 A paper substantially similar in content to one submitted to ICMI 2019 should not be simultaneously under consideration for another conference or workshop.